-Californian law states that you must get a new driver’s licence within 10 days of getting here.
+Californian law states that you must get a new driver’s licence within 10 days of getting here if you intend to seek residency in state.
 Oops.

 Mr H got his straight away but I chose the path of maximum procrastination.
 There was a time where I thought I wouldn’t even get one.

 But it’s time: Getting my Californian Licence–part one (the written test).

 You can sign up for an appointment online but when I finally went to do this I came across this question: “are you new or transferring your licence from another State?”
 Well, no, I’m from overseas.
 Is Australia another state of America?

 So I procrastinated and didn’t continue my search for an appointment.
 Then I heard all sorts of stories about how bad it can be to get your actual licence—Australians must sit the “behind-the-wheel” test as well as the written one—so that meant more procrastinating.